ruohnanE/SecureAsk/README.md

 ## How It Works

 1. Upload `.txt` files containing the data you want to query.
-2. SecureAsk indexes the documents using FAISS and generates embeddings via Sentence Transformers.
+2. Catchers indexes the documents and generates embeddings via Sentence Transformers.
 3. Enter your query to retrieve relevant document sections and generate a tailored response.